metablaster/WindowsFirewallRuleset/README.md

 but you can't push an update here, please open new issue here on github and provide details preferably with documentation.
-3. To contribute rules, it is also important that each rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he wants to see what this rule is about and easily conclude whether to enable/disable the rule or allow/block the traffic.
+3. To contribute rules, it is also important that each rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable the rule or allow/block the traffic.
 4. It is also important that a rule is very specific and not generic, that means specifying protocol, IP addresses, ports, system user, interface type and other relevant information.\